Guantanamo Migrant Operations Center: GMOC from 2000 to 2025

-2025 expansion
+Second Trump presidency

 On January 29, 2025, President Donald Trump announced his intention to expand the GMOC to house up to 30,000 migrants under detention, separate from the high-security military prison at Guantanamo Bay, and instructed the Departments of Defense and Homeland Security to "begin preparing the 30,000-person migrant facility at Guantanamo Bay".
 Trump stated what he signed was an executive order, although what he had in fact issued was a Presidential Memorandum.
 Titled "Expanding Migrant Operations Center at Naval Station Guantanamo Bay to Full Capacity", the memorandum stated:

 I hereby direct the Secretary of Defense and the Secretary of Homeland Security to take all appropriate actions to expand the Migrant Operations Center at Naval Station Guantanamo Bay to full capacity to provide additional detention space for high-priority criminal aliens unlawfully present in the United States, and to address attendant immigration enforcement needs identified by the Department of Defense and the Department of Homeland Security.
 This memorandum is issued in order to halt the border invasion, dismantle criminal cartels, and restore national sovereignty.
 This memorandum is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.

 The migrant facility will be run by U.S. Immigration and Customs Enforcement (ICE).
 This decision came shortly after Trump signed the Laken Riley Act that requires "undocumented immigrants who are arrested for theft or violent crimes to be held in jail pending trial."
 Trump said the new detention policy would "detain the worst criminal illegal aliens threatening the American people" and that some migrants that would be refused deportation by their countries would be held at GMOC indefinitely: "Some of them are so bad we do not even trust the countries to hold them because we do not want them coming back, so we're going to send them out to Guantanamo."
 Trump noted that this would double the detention capacity of ICE and noted that "Gitmo is a tough place to get out."
 However, the executive memorandum that Trump signed did not state a specific number of migrants to be detained at the facility but did call for "additional detention space."
 Trump's border czar Tom Homan said the facility would be planned to hold the "worst of the worst."
 Homeland Security Secretary Kristi Noem stated that Congress would need a lot of money for the facility through "reconciliation and appropriations".